HTC U11: HTC U11+

 HTC unveiled an upgraded version of the U11, the U11+, on November 2, 2017.
 It features a 6-inch 2:1 display (marketed as 18:9) with thinner bezels, a larger battery, a rear-mounted fingerprint reader, IP68 certification for dust and water resistance, and is pre-loaded with Android 8.0 Oreo.
 The Verge reported via internal sources that the U11+ had previously been developed as a successor to the original Pixel XL smartphone HTC had developed with Google, under the codename "Muskie", but that it had been shelved in favor of a version produced by LG instead, and was re-engineered into an update to the U11.

 HTC U11 Life

-The U11 Life is a T-Mobile exclusive smartphone that was unveiled by HTC along with the U11+ on the same day.
-It features a 5.2-inch display, IP67 certification for water and dust resistance, a 73 hour long battery life, and is also shipped with Android 8.0 Oreo.
+The U11 Life is a mid-range smartphone unveiled by HTC alongside the U11+ on the same day.
+It features a 5.2-inch display, IP67 certification for water and dust resistance, 73 hours of battery life, and ships with Android 8.0 Oreo.
 Unlike the U11+, the U11 Life has a smaller display and comes shipped with the 4th Generation Android One platform, which it joined on September 13, 2017.

-It is based on SoC Qualcomm Snapdragon 630 with 3 or 4 GB RAM.
+It is powered by the Qualcomm Snapdragon 630 SoC with 3 or 4 GB of RAM.